AFUJ/quickscan/readme.md

 If your website is running a supported CMS like f.i. `Joomla` and a supported version, a file called `aesecure_quickscan_XXXXXX.json` will be downloaded (where `XXXXXX` is f.i. `J!3.9.0`).

 Since **2.1.0 version**, hashes/\<CMS\>extensions directory has been created.
-In case of Joomla, it is named hashes/J!extensions when, for Wordpress, it will be hashes/WPextensions.
+In case of Joomla!, it is named hashes/J!extensions when, for Wordpress, it will be hashes/WPextensions.
+It contains some popular extensions hashes files.
+This will reduce "false positive" detection.
+To create your own extensions hashes files, check **Creating hashes** section.

 If something goes wrong with the automatic download (no `CURL` support f.i.), you'll be prompted to download these files manually.